- READER REVIEWS

 B, D, F, M at 42nd St.-Bryant Park; 1, 2, 3, 7, N, Q, R, S at Times Sq.-42nd St.; 4, 5, 6, 7, S at Grand Central-42nd St.

-A vibrant center of cultural and political life, the city’s most famous, lion-bookended research library houses over 25,000 volumes that span the blockbuster (Thomas Jefferson's handwritten copy of the Declaration of Independence) and the esoteric (every extant issue of the South China Morning Post).
+A vibrant center of cultural and political life, the city’s most famous, lion-bookended research library houses millions of collections that span the blockbuster (Thomas Jefferson's handwritten copy of the Declaration of Independence) and the esoteric (every extant issue of the South China Morning Post).
 The imposing Beaux-Arts structure was designed by the then-unknown architectural firm of Carerre and Hastings, constructed over the course of nine years, and completed to great fanfare in 1911.
-The gem of the main branch is the Rose Reading Room, where patrons (with ACCESS cards secured in advance) submit call slips for books sent through a pneumatic tube system traveling through an eight-story maze of book stacks.
+The gem of the main branch is the Rose Reading Room, where patrons submit call slips for books and other research items.
 In the few minutes it takes for a request to arrive, visitors can wander the 297-by-78-foot room outfitted with 42 vast oak tables and ceiling murals depicting the sky.
 A revolving series of public art, history, and science exhibits can be found elsewhere in the building, while lectures, reading seminars, and research classes thrive in its many nooks.
 Such cultural exchange spills outside the library doors, where a cross-section of laborers and scholars, protestors and chess players, tourists and performers lays claim to the marble steps.Extra

 The marble lions that guard the library entrance, named Patience and Fortitude by Depression-era mayor Fiorello LaGuardia, were designed by sculptor Edward Clark Potter and are part of the original structure, which was dedicated on May 23, 1911.
 The reading room that houses the Irma and Paul Milstein Division of United States History, Local History, and Genealogy is one of the loveliest rooms in the library.